-The Company has staked 46 claims covering 9,827 hectares in the Department of Pasco approximately 190 km NE of Lima and 40 km NW of Cerro de Pasco; a 47th claim, covering 400 hectares, is under application.
+The Company has staked 47 claims covering 10,227 hectares in the Department of Pasco approximately 190 km NE of Lima and 40 km NW of Cerro de Pasco.
 The Colquipucro mining district lies some 40 km northwest of the famed Cerro de Pasco and Colquijirca lead-zinc-copper mines, 28 km ENE of the Raura mine, a copper-lead-zinc-silver deposit mined since 1958 and 25 km NE of Buenaventura's high grade, 150 million oz Uchuccahacua silver mine.